Armota

-There are several churches in the village; the church of Mart Mariam was constructed in 1868, and underwent renovations in 1979 and 2009.
-There is also a shrine to Mart Shmune and a church of Mar Michael.
-The 4th century monastery of Mar Behnam was located near the village, but was destroyed by Iraqi soldiers during the Al-Anfal campaign in 1988.
-The monastery was later partially rebuilt and reopened on 12 April 1996.

 Etymology

 Several theories have been put forward for the origin of the Syriac name of the village, as it may derive from "ara" ("land" in Syriac) and "mota" ("death" in Syriac), and thus translate to "land of death", or could be a combination of "ara" and "nūṭā" ("oil" in Syriac), and translate to "land of oil".
 The former etymology is attributed to the local legend of a large battle between Christians and Muslims, or of a plague that devastated the village.
 Alternatively, Armota may stem from "armune" ("pomegranate" in Syriac).